Opal Alternatives: 7 App Blockers Worth Switching To (2026)

 If you left because Opal does not track habits: Habit Doom.
 It is the only alternative on this list with habit tracking built in.

-If you left because Opal's blocking felt bypassable: Habit Doom's Anti-Cheat or Cold Turkey's Frozen Turkey mode are the two strongest enforcement layers in the category.
+If you left because Opal's blocking felt bypassable: Habit Doom's tamper-resistant enforcement (which holds through uninstall, force-quit, and clock changes) or Cold Turkey's Frozen Turkey mode are the two strongest enforcement layers in the category.

 Disclosure: Habit Doom is our app.
 We have tried to give every alternative on this list a fair read, but factor that in.
 The best alternative is the one that fits how you actually fail, not the one with the strongest feature list.
 For broader context on what each app does best, see our head-to-head between Habit Doom, Opal, and One Sec or the best iPhone app blockers of 2026.